 - Finishing touches

 - Turndown Service

 - Care of fine garments – Silk, Wool & Lace

 - Mending of Clothes

 - Dry Cleaning

 - Cleaning Technology (Computers, Speakers, TV)

+Are you clearer on the career progression for housekeepers, now?
+If you would like more information, we can help!
 At Polo & Tweed we are proud to offer housekeeping training courses of the highest standard so that you can achieve the career progression you want.
 If you’d like to know more about this then please do have a look here, or drop us a line.
 Tell us what your needs are, and we will be delighted to advise you on the steps to get the housekeeping qualifications you need.